asyrjasalo/RESTinstance/README.md

-2. **It validates JSON using JSON Schema, guiding you to write API tests to base on constraints** rather than on specific values (e.g. "email must be valid" vs "email is foo@bar.com).
+2. **It validates JSON using JSON Schema, guiding you to write API tests to base on constraints** rather than on specific values (e.g. "email must be valid" vs "email is foo@bar.com").
-This approach reduces test maintenance when values responded by the API are prone to change.
+This approach reduces test maintenance when the values responded by the API are prone to change.
 Although values are not required, you can still test whenever they make sense (e.g. GET response body from one endpoint, then POST some of its values